alecazam/kram/README.md

 Many of the encoder sources can multithread a single image, but that is unused.  kram is designed to batch process one texture per thread via a python script or a C++11 task system inside kram.
 These currently both take the same amount of cpu time, but the latter is best if kram ever adds gpu accelerated encoding.

+Similar to a makefile system, the script sample kramtexture.py uses modstamps to skip textures that have already been processed.
+If the source png is older than the ktx output, then the file is skipped.
+Command line options are not yet compared, so if those change then use --force on the python script to rebuild all textures.
+Also a crc/hash could be used instead when modstamp isn't sufficient or the same data could come from different folders.

+On PNG, KTX, KTX2, KTXA output formats:

+PNG is limited to srgb8 and 8u and 16u data.
+Most editors can work with this format.
+Gimp and Photoshop can maintain 16u data.
+There's no provision for mips, or cube, 3d, hdr, or premultiplied alpha.
+So content tools really need to move off this format to something better.

 kram encourages the use of lossless and hdr source data.
 There are not many choices for lossless data - PNG, EXR, and Tiff to name a few.
-Instead, kram can pull in KTX files for 8u/16f/32f data, or 8u from PNG.
+Instead, kram can input PNG files with 8u pixels, and KTX files for 8u/16f/32f pixels.
 Let kram convert source pixels to premultiplied alpha and from srgb to linear, since ordering matters here and kram does this using float4.
 LDR and HDR data can come in as horizontal or vertical strips, and these strips can then have mips generated for them.
 So cube maps, cube map arrays, 2D arrays, and 1d arrays are all handled the same.

-Similar to a makefile system, the script sample kramtexture.py uses modstamps to skip textures that have already been processed.
-If the source png is older than the ktx output, then the file is skipped.
-Command line options are not yet compared, so if those change then use --force on the python script to rebuild all textures.
-Also a crc/hash could be used instead when modstamp isn't sufficient or the same data could come from different folders.

 KTX stores everything with 4 byte alignment.
 It's got a simple 64-byte header, props, and then mip data with lengths and padding.